mangdangroboticsclub/MiniPupperDocs/docs/guide/ROS2Installation.rst

 	sudo apt upgrade
 	reboot

+2.3 Robot model setting
+^^^^^^

-7. After reboot, open ~/.bashrc with text editor in the terminal.
+1. After reboot, open ~/.bashrc with text editor in the terminal.

 ::

 	nano ~/.bashrc

-8. Scroll to the end of the file.
+2. Scroll to the end of the file.

 .. image:: ../_static/bashrc.png
     :align: center

 |

-9. Add the following line to export the robot model with the computer.
+3. Add the following line to export the robot model with the computer.
 Please use the proper keyword among mini_pupper, mini_pupper_2 for the ROBOT_MODEL parameter according to your robot model.

 ::

 	export ROBOT_MODEL=mini_pupper_2

-10. Save the file with Ctrl+S and exit with Ctrl+X.
+4. Save the file with Ctrl+S and exit with Ctrl+X.
-11. Run the following command to apply the change.
+5. Run the following command to apply the change.

 ::